 - If a new hire, complete the I-9 process; if a current employee and changing departments, transfer the I-9 to your department.

-- Mark I-9 as complete in Smart Onboarding > My Tasks
+- Mark I-9 as complete in Onboarding > My Tasks

-- Reference the New Employee Checklist for further instructions on activating FSUID, getting an FSU Card, Parking Permit, and other onboarding information.
+- Reference the New Employee Checklist for further instructions on activating FSUID, getting an FSU Card, a Parking Permit, and other pertinent information.

-- The new employee must complete New Employee Orientation (NEO) on the New Employee Information webpage and submit the Certification of Completion Form within 30 days of hire.
+- The new employee must complete the New Employee Orientation and submit electronic Certification of Completion within 30 days of hire.

-Once your top candidate has accepted the job offer, notify all candidates within 14 days.
+Once your top candidate has officially accepted the job offer, notify all candidates within 14 days.
 A phone call to those interviewed, but not chosen is also recommended.
-Your recruiter will send you a list of applicants who applied for the position, along with their contact information which can be used to send out regret letters via email or mail.
+Your recruiter will send you a list of applicants who applied for the position, along with their contact information which can be used to send out regrets via email.
 Notices can also be sent out via the Send Correspondence feature in OMNI.

 If sending via email: for confidentiality purposes, click the "To" field and enter your email address there, then paste the candidates' email addresses in the "Bcc" field.